-- (i) In two zone flood plain areas, a minor addition onto an existing building may be permitted in any part of the flood plain, subject to the following: - a) In the floodway, minor additions shall be subject to the policies for minor additions under Section 6.2.3. - b) In the flood fringe, an addition that will increase the original gross floor area of the existing building by less than 20%, the addition shall not be more vulnerable to flooding that the existing building (where possible protection to the 100 year flood level should be provided. - c) In the flood fringe, an addition that will increase the original gross floor area of the existing building by 20% to 50%, to a maximum of 50 square metres, the addition shall be floodproofed in accordance with the floodproofing guidelines as outlined in Appendix C.
+- (i) In two zone flood plain areas, a minor addition onto an existing building may be permitted in any part of the flood plain, subject to the following: - a) In the floodway, minor additions shall be subject to the policies for minor additions under Section 6.2.3. - b) In the flood fringe, an addition that will increase the original gross floor area of the existing building by less than 20%, the addition shall not be more vulnerable to flooding than the existing building (where possible protection to the 100 year flood level should be provided). - c) In the flood fringe, an addition that will increase the original gross floor area of the existing building by 20% to 50%, to a maximum of 50 square metres, the addition shall be floodproofed in accordance with the floodproofing guidelines as outlined in Appendix B.

-- d) All additions constructed after May 15, 1988 will be counted toward the maximum allowable increase in flood area and footprint. - e) There is no suitable location outside the floodplain.
+- d) All additions constructed after May 15, 1988 will be counted toward the maximum allowable increase in floor area and footprint. - e) It is located outside the flood plain or to the least flood susceptible location within the property.

-In areas serviced by private on-site services, certification from the applicable septic system approval authority as to the adequacy of the septic system to sustain the proposed use may be required.
+Note: In areas serviced by private on-site services, certification from the applicable septic system approval authority may be required to confirm the existing septic system will sustain the proposed use.